duneroadrunner/scpptool/README.md

         /* While not the preferred method, rsv::xslta_vector<> does (currently) have limited support for accessing its elements (pseudo-)directly. */

-        /* non-const mse::rsv::xslta_vector<> element access operators and methods (like front()) do not return a raw reference.
+        /* mse::rsv::xslta_vector<> element access operators and methods (like front()) do not return a raw reference.
 They return a "proxy reference" object that (while it exists, prevents the vector from being resized, etc. and) behaves like a (raw) reference in some situations.
 For example, like a reference, it can be cast to the element type. */ typename decltype(vec2)::value_type ilaptr3 = vec2.front();
         ilaptr3 = &i1;
         //ilaptr3 = &i3; // scpptool would complain (because i3 does not live long enough)